onnx/onnx-tensorrt/README.md

 ## Supported TensorRT Versions

-Development on the Master branch is for the latest version of [TensorRT (5.1)](https://developer.nvidia.com/nvidia-tensorrt-download)
+Development on the Master branch is for the latest version of [TensorRT 6.0](https://developer.nvidia.com/nvidia-tensorrt-download)

+For version 5.1, clone and build from the [5.1 branch](https://github.com/onnx/onnx-tensorrt/tree/5.1)

-For versions < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)
+For version < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)

 ## Supported Operators